yangjufo/News-Collection/README.md

 # News-Collection

-## Basic infomation
+## Basic information

-A website collects and shows news from Internet, based on Flask.
+A website collects and shows news from the Internet, based on Flask.

 Deployed on AWS, address: https://news.jianyang995.com/